uw-cmg/MAST-SEY/README.md

 ```
 2. `elf.in` or `eps.in`
 These files contain the energy loss function and the complex dielectric function.
 Only one is mandatory, if both are present `elf.in` will be used.
 The `elf.in` should have two columns: energy (eV) and energy loss function, separated by space or tab.
 The `eps.in` should have three columns: energy (eV), real, and imaginary part of the dielectric function, separated by spaces or tabs.
 If an explicit q-dependence is provided, the energy loss function is to be repeated for each provided value of q, each followed by a line containing the lenght of the q-vector (1/Bohr) repeated twice, and a separator line containing the two numbers `99999999 99999999`.
 This way the entire file has two columns and is easier to parse.
+3. `dos.in`
+Optionally a file containing density of states can be provided.
+This file has two columns: energy (eV) and density of states (arb. u.), separated by a space or a tab.

 See files in the `examples` directory for sample files.